qbrilliance/qristal-core/examples/README.md

 Example of a quantum phase estimation, $\hat{O}\ket{\psi} = e^{i\phi}\ket{\psi}$, where the goal is to estimate the phase $\phi$.
 The oracle operator $\hat{O}$ in this case is a general $U1$ rotation, i.e. $U1(\theta) \ket{1} = e^{i\theta}\ket{1}$.
 Test value: $-5\pi/8$.

+`qb_mpdo_noisy.py`

+_qubits_: 3
+_gate depth_: 2
+_noise_: false

+Example of how to use the Qristal Emulator's matrix product density operator backend to execute a 3-qubit circuit consisting of $X$ and $CX$ gates.
+Details of this backend are available [here](https://qristal.readthedocs.io/en/latest/rst/backends.html#quantum-brilliance-matrix-product-density-operator-qb-mpdo-and-cudaq-qb-mpdo) .

+`qb_mps_noisy.py`

+_qubits_: 3
+_gate depth_: 2
+_noise_: false

+Example of how to use the Qristal Emulator's matrix product state backend to execute a 3-qubit circuit consisting of $X$ and $CX$ gates.
+Details of this backend are available [here](https://qristal.readthedocs.io/en/latest/rst/backends.html#quantum-brilliance-matrix-product-state-mps-qb-mps-and-cudaq-qb-mps) .

+`qb_purification_noisy.py`

+_qubits_: 3
+_gate depth_: 2
+_noise_: false

+Example of how to use the Qristal Emulator's purification backend to execute a 3-qubit circuit consisting of $X$ and $CX$ gates.
+Details of this backend are available [here](https://qristal.readthedocs.io/en/latest/rst/backends.html#quantum-brilliance-purification-qb-purification-and-cudaq-qb-purification) .

 `qb_statevector_noisy.py`

 _qubits_: 3